-Policy/Procedure Name: Safer Working Pract ice Guidelines ("Code of Conduct") Policy/Procedure Number: SMT056 SMT056 Date of Approval: 14 th February 2020 14 th February 2020 Effective Date: January 2020 January 2020 Revised Date: April 2024 April 2024 Review by Date: April 2025 April 2025 Policy/Procedure Author: Head of Safeguardin Head of Safeguarding Policy/Procedure Owner: Principal Principal Management Committee Approved By: TLT Governor Committee (where appropriate) Approved By: Not Applicable For Action By: All staff For Information to: All staff Approval requested to upload on the Treloar's Website: Yes ü (tick if reque ested) Who is carrying out EIA?
-Hea d of Safeguarding Date of EIA?
-January 2020 Have we shown due regard for the 9 protected characteristics within the policy/procedure?
-Yes þ No Are all opportunities to promote equality taken within the policy/procedure?
-Yes þ No Refer Policy/Procedure to EDI Co-ordinator for further assessment Yes No þ
+Policy/Procedure Name: Safer Working Practice Guidelines ("Code of Conduct")

+Policy/Procedure Number: SMT056

+Date of Approval: 14 th February 2020

+Effective Date: January 2020

+Revised Date: April 2025

+Review by Date: April 2026

+Policy/Procedure Author: Head of Safeguarding

+Policy/Procedure Owner: Principal

+Management Committee Approved By: TLT

+Governor Committee (where appropriate) Approved By: Not Applicable

+For Action By: All staff

+For Information to: All staff

+Approval requested to upload on the Treloar's Website: Yes ü (tick if requested)

+Who is carrying out EIA?
+Lorr na Woodcroft April 2025

+Have we shown due regard for the 9 protected characteristics within the policy/procedure?
+Yes ✓ No

+Are all opportunities to promote equitive policy/procedure? uality taken within Yes ✓ No

+Refer Policy/Procedure to EDI Co-c further assessment ordinator for Yes No ✓